MRCIEU/PHESANT/variable-info/update-outcome-info/README.md

 # Updating outcomes-info.tsv with new fields

+UK Biobank describes its fields in a data dictionary on their website.
+When new fields are added we update the `../outcome-info.tsv` file used by PHESANT, using the updated UK Biobank data dictionary.

+The steps we take to do this are:

-## Retrieve latest version of data dictionary from UK Biobank
+1. Retrieve latest version of data dictionary from UK Biobank.

 ```bash
 wget http://biobank.ctsu.ox.ac.uk/%7Ebbdatan/Data_Dictionary_Showcase.csv
 ```

-## Compare fields in latest with fields in PHESANTs outcome-info.tsv
+2. Create a list of fields currently available, and a list of fields in PHESANTs `../outcome-info.tsv`, for comparison.

 ```bash
 awk -F'\t' '(NR>1) {print $7}' ../outcome-info.tsv | sort > current-fields.txt